 1. Make your Bedroom a Sleep Oasis

 Create an atmosphere that induces sleep by reserving this room for relaxing activities only.
 Don’t use your bedroom as your office or craft room.
 Keep the decor simple and pleasant, not busy or overwhelming.
 Make it a priority to keep this space neat and orderly so that you can feel calm, without the disarray of laundry or paperwork calling out to you.
-Make your bed each day and keep crisp clean, fresh sheets on it so that it is inviting to crawl into at night.
+Try to make your bed each day and keep it crisp clean, fresh sheets on it so that it is inviting to crawl into at night.
 A stale bedroom is not comfortable, so consider opening a window for some fresh air.
 Adjust the temperature of the room, as well, so that it is neither stifling hot, nor so cold that you can’t relax in comfort.

 2. Use Black-Out Curtains and Create a Dark Room